PierfrancescoSoffritti/android-youtube-player/README.md

 youtubePlayerView.toggleFullScreen();
 ```

-You can also add listeners to get notified when the `YouTubePlayerView` enters or exits full screen
+You can also add listeners to get notified when the `YouTubePlayerView` enters or exits full screen.

 ```java
 youtubePlayerView.addFullScreenListener(YouTubePlayerFullScreenListener fullScreenListener);
 youtubePlayerView.removeFullScreenListener(YouTubePlayerFullScreenListener fullScreenListener);
 ```

+`enterFullScreen()` and `exitFullScreen()` will:
+- set `YouTubePlayerView`'s height and width to `MATCH_PARENT`
+- update the UI of the player to match the new state. (eg: update the fullscreen button)

-The sample app contains an [helper class](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/utils/FullScreenHelper.java) that can help you to update your UI when enter/exit fullscreen.
+It is responsibility of the developer to hide other Views in the Activity, change the orientation of the Activity etc. The sample app contains an [helper class](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/utils/FullScreenHelper.java) that can help you to update your app state, but this is not part of the library.

-It's important to keep in mind the the library is not responsible for changing the orientation of your Activity, that's up to you.

-By default Android recreates Activities and Fragments when the orientation changes.
+If you need to change the orientation of your Activity/Fragment, remember that by default Android recreates Activities and Fragments when the orientation changes.
 Make sure that you manually handle orientation changes by adding the attribute `android:configChanges` to your Activity definition in the manifest.

 ```xml
 <application >